-Buying a small to mid-sized California business can be a complicated process.
+Buying a small to mid-sized business can be a complicated process.
 Once you go through the actual sales process, you actually have to run the business you just bought!
 While being an Entrepreneur has its perks, it can also be challenging so before you decide to buy a business, you need to make sure you are ready for the challenge and that you have a thorough understanding of the company you plan to own.

 I have been a part of many deals throughout my time in this industry and I can't tell you how often business buyers miss information about the company they plan to buy because they aren't prepared with a list of questions to ask.
 Each transaction is different so ask additional questions specific to your own situation but here is a list of 10 questions to get you started.